n-connect/rustd-hbbx/README.md

 Edit in your IP - `vim /usr/local/etc/rc.d/rustdesk-hbbs` modify the line with "rustdesk_hbbs_args:="-r x.y.v.w -k _"

-After he above you should be able to start them with `service onestart rustdesk-hbbs;service onestart rustdesk-hbbr` until you enable the service in /etc/rc.conf
+After all the above done, you should be able to start them with `service onestart rustdesk-hbbs;service onestart rustdesk-hbbr` until you enable the service in /etc/rc.conf